-Welcome to the website of the U.S. Department of the Treasury's Office of Financial Stability, which manages the Troubled Asset Relief Program (TARP).
+Welcome to the website of the U.S. Department of the Treasury's Office of Financial Stability, which manages the Troubled Assets Relief Program (TARP).

 This site provides information and data related to the TARP, which was created by the Emergency Economic Stabilization Act of 2008 (EESA)

 in response to the financial crisis.
 TARP includes several investment programs that helped stabilize an economy on the brink, unfreeze the markets that provide credit to businesses and families, and assist struggling homeowners facing foreclosure.

 The authority to make new commitments under TARP expired on October 3, 2010.
 Since then, Treasury has moved swiftly to replace temporary government support with private capital.
-As of October 31, 2013, cumulative collections under TARP ($406.48 billion and 96.4% of disbursements), together with Treasury's additional proceeds from the sale of non-TARP shares of AIG ($17.6 billion), exceed total disbursements by more than $2.5 billion.
+As of March 31, 2014, cumulative collections under TARP together with Treasury's additional proceeds from the sale of non-TARP shares of AIG total $436 billion, exceeding total disbursements by more than $13 billion.
 Treasury is now winding down its remaining TARP investments.
 Treasury is also continuing to implement TARP initiatives to help struggling homeowners avoid foreclosure.

 This website provides information, reports, and data on each of the programs established through TARP, including their design, purpose, and results.